Saw sam sai: History

 The saw sam sai is a bowed-string instrument with three strings and is usually played in mahori ensembles and string bands.
 Its similarity to other stringed instruments suggests it may have originated from Persia, the Arab world, Cambodia, Indonesia, or Thailand.

 The saw sam sai is virtually identical to the salo, a bowed string instrument from Northern Thailand.
 These two instruments both have three strings, use the same method of playing, and require a foot for support.
 The only difference is that the saw sam sai has an elevated social status, unlike the salo.

 The saw sam sai has been played since at least the Sukhothai Kingdom, when it was utilized in royal rituals and incorporated into mahori ensembles.
 According to 17th-century reports by Simon de la Loubère in Du Royaume de Siam, the Thai people had a tiny orchestra instrument called a "saw".
 This suggests that saw sam sai was highly popular among Thai people throughout the Ayutthaya period, until the Rattanakosin phase of King Rama II's reign.
 Because of King Rama II's passion for saw sam sai, he reimagined the instrument as exquisite, elevating is social status.

 After studying the origin of saw sam sai, the research found that Middle East countries are more advanced in their musical instrument culture.
-Other instruments that resemble the saw sam sai are the kamancheh from the west of Persia, the rebab from Egypt and Turkey, the rebab from Indonesia and Malaysia, the saw Khmer from Cambodia, the saw rung-kee from India, and the saw mon from Myanmar.
+Other instruments that resemble the saw sam sai are the kamancheh from the west of Persia, the rebab from Egypt and Turkey, the rebab from Indonesia and Malaysia, the saw Khmer from Cambodia, the saw rung-kee (sarangi) from India, and the saw mon from Myanmar.